Man City, PSG and Real Madrid among Champions League qualifiers

-Man City, PSG and Real Madrid among Champions League qualifiersWednesday, November 24, 2021
+Man City, PSG and Real Madrid among Champions League qualifiersThursday, November 25, 2021

 |

-PARIS, France (AFP)— Manchester City beat Paris Saint-Germain 2-1 on Wednesday but both clubs qualified for the last 16 of the Champions League, along with Real Madrid, Inter Milan and Sporting Lisbon.
+PARIS, France (AFP) — Manchester City beat Paris Saint-Germain 2-1 yesterday but both clubs qualified for the last 16 of the Champions League, along with Real Madrid, Inter Milan and Sporting Lisbon.

 Before Jesus sent the crowd wild in Manchester, Neymar shot wide to blow a golden chance to put the Parisians ahead.